rifaterdemsahin/coverletter/README.md

    cd coverletter
    ```

-2. **Configure N8N Endpoint (Optional for local development)**
+2. **Set up N8N Backend**
-   - The app uses `https://n8n.rifaterdemsahin.com/webhook/cover-letter-generator` by default
+   - Import the `n8n-cover-letter-workflow.json` template into your N8N instance
+   - Follow the detailed setup guide in `n8n-setup-guide.md`
+   - Configure OpenRouter API credentials for Gemini 2.5 Flash access
+   - Get your webhook URL from the N8N workflow

+3. **Configure Frontend Endpoint**
-   - For local development, you can modify the endpoint in `script.js` if needed
+   - Update the `N8N_ENDPOINT` in `script.js` with your webhook URL
+   - The endpoint should be: `https://your-n8n-instance.com/webhook/cover-letter-generator`

-3. **Start a Local Server**
+4. **Start a Local Server**

    **Option 1: Using Python (Recommended)**
    ```bash